lucascortes/SwiftUnitTesting/README.md

 }
 ```

-But now, `NSNotificationCenter` is a Foundation class.
-We can use protocol extensions to make `NSNotificationCenter` conform to our protocol.
+Our other dependency, `NSNotificationCenter`, is a *Foundation* class.
+We can use *protocol extensions* to make `NSNotificationCenter` conform to our *protocol*.
 For example, we would like to use these 4 basic methods: `defaultCenter`, `addObserver`, `removeObserver`, `postNotification`.

-The `defaultCenter` is a class method, so we use the `static` keyword in the protocol.
+Then we create our *protocol* with those methods and then make `NSNotificationCenter` conform to it.

 ```javascript
 protocol NotificationCenterProtocol {